infection/site/src/guide/command-line-options.md

 For PHPUnit / Pest it uses `--filter` option under the hood.
 This option is not applicable for other test frameworks.

+> Read more about the problem and solution in [this blog post](/2021/07/26/whats-new-in-0.24.0/#Major-performance-improvement-for-projects-with-slow-test-suites)

 ### `--show-mutations` or `-s`

 Show colorized diffs of mutated files to the console.